hc12-pl/HC12-pl/README.md

 - 👋 Hi, I’m Szymon Wysocki
-- 👀 I’m interested in Front - End JavaScript Development
+- 👀 I’m interested in backend JavaScript development
-- 🌱 I’m currently learning more about node.js
+- 🌱 I’m currently learning more about golang
 - 📫 How to reach me:
     - e-mail: hc01-pl@proton.me